Ghurtchu/BanknoteAuth/README.md

+A symbolic Machine Learning app which helps you to determine whether the banknote is authentic or not.

 If you want to run it and test it you need to have Docker installed on your local machine.

 Here are the instructions: